klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model-usage.rst

 Users whose default shell is not bash may need to prefix the invocation command with ``bash -i``, to ensure that conda can be invoked in invocation script.

 The solver will run until a convergence criteria is met, or the maximum number of Newton iterations is exceeded.
-Both of these options are in the cfg file.
+Both of these options are in the cfg files.

 The cime_pop model is hard-wired to reinvoke the solver after each forward model run is submitted to a batch job submission system.
 The solver exits after submitting the job, reducing the amount of time that the solver resides in memory.